scrawlon/fatsecret-omniauth/README.md

 ```

 __NOTE:__ *OmniAuth strategies use `get '/auth/:provider/callback', to: 'sessions#create'`.
-The FatSecret OmniAuth gem requires a custom controller/create method to save the
+The FatSecret OmniAuth gem requires a custom controller#create method to save the
 auth tokens in a database for future API calls.
 Also, you should place your fatsecret-omniauth
 route above your other OmniAuth routes.
 Otherwise, your API calls will be routed to sessions#create.*

-* __FOR EXAMPLE:__
-    If you had an ApiTokensController, you could use the following route:
+* __FOR EXAMPLE:__ If you had an ApiTokensController, you could use the following route:

     `get '/auth/fatsecret/callback', to: 'api_tokens#create'`

-To authenticate with FatSsecret, and obtain auth tokens:
+To authenticate with FatSecret, and obtain auth tokens:

 * Load `/auth/fatsecret` in your browser
 * You'll be redirected to FatSecret.com to authenticate